CaiLab-neuro/Video-Annotator/README.md

 Following all are running under the environment of python 3.9.
 First, clone this git repo, then continue to the following instructions to add the Tarsier model.

 ### Model Prepare
 Download the model checkpoints from Hugging Face: [Tarsier2-Recap-7b](https://huggingface.co/omni-research/Tarsier2-Recap-7b).
+Change model_path to "omni-research/Tarsier2-7b-0115".
 Complete instructions to integrate Tarsier2 model in folder annotations_module: [Tarsier2](https://github.com/bytedance/tarsier).